OUR PROJECTS

 The programme has three main aspects:

-1. annual biodiversity surveying between April and September (wildflowers, birds, butterflies, pollinators)
+1. annual biodiversity surveying between April and September (wildflowers, grasses, birds, butterflies, pollinators)

-2. public citizen science events over the spring and summer
+2. public citizen science events over the spring and summer: ‘Explore the Wild’

-We are extremely grateful to our outgoing 2024 Ecology Intern, Katie Sell, and thank her for all her hard work over the past year.
-You can read the 2024 Nature In Harmony report here.
+We are extremely grateful to our outgoing 2025 Ecology Intern, Hebe Everington, and thank her for all her hard work over the past year.
+You can read the 2025 Nature In Harmony report here.

-We are equally delighted to welcome our 2025 Ecology Intern, Hebe Everington.
-Hebe will start the new season’s surveying in April.
-Hebe will be taking on an extended internship, which will also cover environmental education and connecting children to nature in practical and engaging ways.
+We are equally delighted to welcome our 2026 Ecology Intern, Kanchi Mehta.
+Kanchi will start the new season’s surveying in April.
+Kanchi will be taking on an extended internship, which will also cover environmental education and connecting children to nature in practical and engaging ways.

 If you are able to offer any expert ecological or environmental education guidance, such as species ID sessions, assistance with surveying or leading nature activities, to support our intern or the charity as a whole, we would love to hear from you.
 Please get in touch here.